sebastian-software/preppy/readme.md

 - `process.env.BUNDLE_NAME`: Extracted `name` field from `package.json`.
 - `process.env.BUNDLE_VERSION`: Extracted `version` field from `package.json`.
 - `process.env.BUNDLE_TARGET`: One of the supported targets.
 Either `node`, `browser`, `lib` or `cli`.
-- `process.env.NODE_ENV`: Injects environment name.
+- `process.env.BUNDLE_ENV`: Environment name.
 Typical values are `development`, `production` and `test`.
+Use this instead of `NODE_ENV` to inject the current value at bundle time.

 These values are injected into your code base by replacing the original instance.

+For UMD bundles we also replace:

+- `process.env.NODE_ENV`: Same as `BUNDLE_ENV` - mainly replaced as this is a pretty common standard field which can't be resolved in browsers.

+Notes:

-Note: It only works correctly when you use the whole identifier.
+- It only works correctly when you use the whole identifier.

-Note: In verbose mode we are logging the environment settings configured.
+- In verbose mode we are logging the environment settings configured.

 ### Command Line Interface